StephenNneji/RAT-Docs/source/tutorial/chapter2.rst

         problem.model = 'custom layers'
         problem.model = 'custom XY'

-Custom modelling is described in more depth in a later section.
+Custom modelling is described in more depth in a :ref:`later section<customModels>`.

 The Parameters Block
 ====================